Preventive Medicine Residency Program

 The New York State Preventive Medicine Residency Program (NYSPMR) is jointly sponsored by the New York State Department of Health and the University at Albany (SUNY) School of Public Health.
 It provides exceptional public health training, preparing physicians for leadership careers in public health and general preventive medicine, by providing a broad background in the academic and practical skills necessary to work effectively in the field.

 The residency program has been ACGME accredited since 1991.
 Because of recent changes in ACGME program requirements, we are in the process of discontinuing our independent ACGME accreditation and becoming a Complementary Pathway Only program, in collaboration with the University of Rochester’s PMR program.
 This transition will enable us to continue to provide outstanding academic and practicum training for physicians in public health.
 Our graduates will be eligible to take PH/GPM board exams through the American Board of Preventive Medicine’s new Complementary Pathway.
+Please refer to the American Board of Preventive Medicine's booklet of information and answers to frequently asked questions for more information.

 The NYSPMR’s primary educational setting – the New York State Department of Health – is the one of the nation’s largest, most comprehensive state health departments.
 Because of the wealth of programs operated by the Department, residents can tailor their course of study to meet their own interests in public health, with many dedicated public health professionals available to serve as advisors, teachers, and role models.